MykalMachon/mykal.codes/src/posts/tracking-popular-posts.md

 draft: true

 ---
-I've been reading a lot of blogs lately, and have noticed a bunch of my favourite sites have a "popular posts" section on their home page.
+I've been reading a lot of blogs lately and have noticed a bunch of my favourite sites have a "popular posts" section on their home page.
 All the work around this post was building up to this

 ## The architecture